samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** Instantaneous

 You attempt to interrupt a creature in the process of casting a spell.
 The creature makes a Constitution saving throw.
 On a failed save, the spell dissipates with no effect, and the action, Bonus Action, or Reaction used to cast it is wasted.
-If that spell was cast with a spell slot, the slot isn’t expended.
+If that spell was cast with a spell slot, the slot isn't expended.

 ---